tomwyr/linear-vscode-open-issue/README.md

 And type "Open issue".
 You'll see a command called "Linear: Open issue" appear.

+Additionally, if your current Git branch corresponds to a related issue, a status bar button will appear, allowing you to open the issue in Linear.

 This extension uses our VS Code Linear API authentication provider that is exposed by the [linear-connect](https://marketplace.visualstudio.com/items?itemName=Linear.linear-connect) extension.
 Feel free to use that in your own extensions!

 ---